jakeprem/agora/README.md

 ### Nanoid
   One of my favorite libraries for generating short IDs in Elixir.
 In a more serious app I would probably use a full UUID library for IDs instead.
 Also most RDBMS would provide an integer ID by default.

+### Jason
+  For parsing and encoding JSON in the API

 ### Plug_Cowboy
   Hooks up Plug to use the Cowboy webserver.
 Cowboy handles concurrent connections by spawning processes and Mnesia uses transactions and has built in deadlock prevention; meaning the app should handle multiple concurrent requests pretty well.